ReadWithAudrey/readwithaudrey/src/markdown/thankyou.md

 We’ve received your responses and now we’ll begin the process of pairing you up with a reading partner.

-Expect to receive an email from us in the next day or two introducing you to your reading partner
+Expect to receive an email from us in the next few days introducing you to your reading partner.

 If you have any questions in the meantime, please [contact us](/contact)